NilsHellwig/ABSA-annotation-tool/README.md

 ## 🤖 AI-Powered Predictions with Ollama

 The tool includes optional AI assistance for automated annotation suggestions using Large Language Models (LLMs).
 All processing happens locally on your machine via the Ollama API, ensuring data privacy.
-You can enable this feature with the `--enable-preprediction` CLI flag.
+You can enable this feature with the `--enable-ai-suggestions` CLI flag.
 The only prerequisite is having [Ollama](https://ollama.com/) installed and a compatible model (e.g., Gemma 3:4B) downloaded.

 ### Similarity Matching
 For finding relevant examples to provide context to the LLM, the tool uses **Sentence Transformers** for semantic similarity using the lightweight `all-MiniLM-L6-v2` model (~23MB).
 This provides much better context matching than traditional lexical approaches.